schmettow/New_Stats/Production/Classic_linear_models.md

 \end{tabular}
 \end{table}

 With the Bayr package, the `posterior` command produces such a long posterior object.
-When called, a Bayr posterior object (class *Tbl_post*) identifies itself by telling the number of MCMC samples, and the estimates contained in the model, grouped by *type of parameter*.
+When called, a Bayr posterior object (class *Tbl_post*) identifies itself by telling the number of MCMC samples, and the estimates contained in the model, grouped by *type of parameter* (Table \@ref(tab:sec99-30a)).

 ```r